-At the core of dynamic systems is the notion of assignment.
-Assignments keep track of anaphora by relating discourse referents d, e, f etc. to entities x, y, z etc. Muskens's (1995) Logic of Change situates dynamic semantics in a version of Ty2 (Gallin 1975) that includes a third basic type, s, in addition to the usual e, the type of entities, and t, the type of truth values.
-There are two common strategies for conceptualizing the way that s-type objects track anaphora (Janssen 1983, Muskens 1991).
-Either s is taken to be the type of discourse referents, in which case assignments are modeled as functions from discourse referents to their values, or s is taken to be the type of assignments, in which case discourse referents are modeled as functions from assignments to values.
+At the core of dynamic systems for anaphora is the notion of an assignment.
+Assignments relate discourse referents d, e, f, etc., to entities x, y, z, etc. The lean semantics in Muskens 1995 is similar to Ty2 (Gallin 1975) but includes a third basic type, s (for state or store), in addition to the usual e, the type of entities, and t, the type of truth values.10 There are two common strategies for conceptualizing the way that objects of type s track anaphora (Janssen 1983, Muskens 1991).
+Either s is taken to be the type of discourse referents, in which case assignments are modeled as functions from discourse referents to their values, or s is taken to be the type of assignments, in which case discourse referents are modeled as functions from assignments to values (in this case they are conceptually similar to the file cards in Heim 1983).
 As long as these values all have the same type, such as individuals, the choice between these two options does not matter.

-Since we are only interested in anaphora to individuals, we use the primitive type s for discourse referents (of which we assume that there are infinitely many) and we represent assignments as functions of type $\langle s, e \rangle$.
-The converse choice would also be possible and is in fact adopted in Muskens (1991, 1995, 1996) and in Brasoveanu (2007, 2008).
-Since those works treat assignments as primitive, they provide sets of axioms to ensure that these assignment objects behave in the way assignment functions do.
-Such axioms are unnecessary here.
+Since we are only interested in anaphora to individuals, we use the primitive type s for discourse referents (of which we assume that there are infinitely many) and we represent assignments as functions of type (s, e), from discourse referents to their values.
+The converse choice would also be possible and is in fact adopted in Muskens 1991, 1995, 1996 and in Brasoveanu 2007, 2008.
+Since